 Executives have short-term 'at risk' cash bonuses, the payment of which depends on the executive meeting their KPIs.
 Additional bonuses for exceptional performance in relation to the pre-agreed KPIs may be paid up to a maximum of 3 times the target bonus.
 The KPIs are set annually after consultation with the directors and executives.
 The measures are specifically tailored to the areas where each executive has a level of control.
 The KPIs target areas the Board believes hold the greatest potential for expansion and profit, covering financial and non-financial goals, for both the short and long-term.
-They can include financial, people, client, strategy and risk measures
+They can include financial, people, client, strategy and risk measures.

-The directors are issued performance rights with vesting conditions tied to the share price of the company and the revenue growth of the international business.
+Executive directors can receive performance rights with vesting conditions tied to the cumulative ordinary EPS of the company over a 3 year period.